 An intracytoplasmic sperm injection (ICSI) is one of the relatively new IVF programs.
 Because of the age of this fertilization program, there are many wild speculations among potential patients as to who an ICSI is for and why it costs more than a traditional IVF.
-Questions like “What is an intracytoplasmic sperm injection, really?” and “What is the actual intracytoplasmic sperm injection success rate?” seem to arise with the increasing frequency.
-So, to lay to rest all the myths concerning the intracytoplasmic sperm injection (ICSI), we have decided to investigate how this procedure works and who could be the ideal patient for an ICSI fertility program.
+Questions like “What is an intracytoplasmic sperm injection, really?” and “What is the actual ICSI success rate?” seem to arise with the increasing frequency.
+So, to lay to rest all the myths concerning the ICSI, we have decided to investigate how this procedure works and who could be the ideal patient for an ICSI fertility program.
 In addition, we will look into statistics that demonstrate the number of clinical pregnancies that resulted from an intracytoplasmic sperm injection (ICSI).

 Intracytoplasmic Sperm Injection Definition

 An intracytoplasmic sperm injection (ICSI) is a fertilization procedure that consists of injecting one live sperm into an egg.
 Unlike other IVF programs, where eggs and sperm are mixed together, an ICSI is really economical in terms of the amount of genetic material.
 Everything one needs for this procedure to run smoothly is one active sperm and one high-quality egg.
 Of course, special equipment like a fine glass needle and experienced embryologists are important factors that impact the success rate of an ICSI too.